matrixinfer-ai/kthena/docs/kthena/docs/user-guide/model-booster.md

 name of the generated `ModelRoute` will be `test-model`.
 If `AutoscalingPolicy` is defined in the model level, the name will be `test-model`, otherwise the name will be `test-model-backend1` and `test-model-backend2`.

-### How Model Controller works
+### How Model Booster Controller works

-Model Controller watches for changes to `ModelBooster` CR in the Kubernetes cluster.
+Model Booster Controller watches for changes to `ModelBooster` CR in the Kubernetes cluster.
 When a `ModelBooster` CR is created or updated, the controller performs the following steps:

 1. Convert the `ModelBooster` CR to `ModelServing` CR, `ModelServer` CR, `ModelRoute` CR. `AutoscalingPolicy` CR and